 ‘The pandemic has been a really dark time for me’

 Those goals were challenging while living in his car but became impossible once the pandemic hit.
-Before COVID-19, Berry kept up a fairly normal routine in spite of the fact that he was homeless.
+Before COVID-19, Thomas kept up a fairly normal routine in spite of the fact that he was homeless.
 Every day, he’d work out and shower at the gym, write at the library, and sometimes work at his job selling slushies at the Oakland Coliseum.
 But in 2020 when the economy shut down, he lost his job and had nowhere to go during the day.

-“The pandemic has been a really dark time for me,” said Berry.
+“The pandemic has been a really dark time for me,” said Thomas.
 “I learned to sleep in my car, but there was nothing to do for the other 16 hours of the day.
 Sometimes I would just lie there.
 I got really depressed.”

 The growing homeless population

-Situations like Berry’s are more common than most people realize with the shortage of housing and its prohibitive cost.
+Situations like Thomas' are more common than most people realize with the shortage of housing and its prohibitive cost.
 Gardeners, restaurant workers, janitors, and stadium workers are making up a larger portion of the people who end up on the streets, according to Price.

 Also, there’s a direct correlation between homelessness and health outcomes.
 If you’re out on the street, you’re less likely to have access to health care, nutritious food, a safe place to rest, all of which impact a person’s health and well-being.
 And it’s challenging to manage chronic conditions like diabetes, high blood pressure or substance abuse when you don’t have a stable home.